Article 1 Scope

 3.5.
 The rates are based on current diesel prices.
 A surcharge may be applied in the event of a change in diesel prices.
 We do not apply a negative diesel surcharge.

 3.6.
 Dead freights or cancellations less than 24 hours before the scheduled time of loading will be charged at 100% of the transport cost.
+Dead freights or cancellations 24 hours before the day of loading will be charged at 75% of the transport cost.

 3.7.
 Cash on delivery shipments are only made on written request (depending on the value of the goods).